 How to Stir a Martini

-Therefore, essential equipment when making a classic martini is the cocktail mixing glass.
+Essential equipment when making a classic or perfect martini is the cocktail mixing glass.
 This can be a pint glass, or it may be a mixing glass with a slight spout for pouring.
 To stir a martini:

 - Measure your ingredients into the mixing glass before adding ice.